gramineproject/gramine/Documentation/curated-installation.rst

 Users can create ready-made SGX Docker images with the help of the `Confidential Compute for X
 <https://github.com/gramineproject/contrib/tree/master/Intel-Confidential-Compute-for-X>`_
 project.
-This project provides an interactive script to transform regular Docker images to Gramine-protected Docker images.
-The transformation adds important features, e.g., attestation, to the original Docker image to enable secure end-to-end use cases.
+This project provides an interactive script to transform base Docker images to Gramine-protected Docker images.
+The transformation adds important features, e.g., attestation, to the base Docker image to enable secure end-to-end use cases.
 The interactive script asks users for necessary configurations, and provides these inputs to the :doc:`GSC<gsc-installation>` tool for the actual transformation.
 The result is a curated, confidentially